Ldpe2G/DeepLearningForFun/Mxnet-Scala/Pix2Pix/README.md

 ## Testing

-I did not release the model because the model size is too large ~200M.
+I did not release the pretrained models because the model size is too large ~200M.

 But you can reproduce the results by using the `train_pix2pix.sh` script to train your own model.